-This week I have three episodes for you from the island Antigua in the country Antigua and Barbuda.
+This week, I have three episodes from the island Antigua in the country Antigua and Barbuda.
 It is truly a Caribbean paradise.

 We’re going on a direct transatlantic flight from London Gatwick with Virgin Atlantic.

 Antigua and Barbuda is a country in the West Indies, lying between the Caribbean Sea and the Atlantic Ocean.

 It consists of two major islands, Antigua and Barbuda, and several smaller islands.
 The permanent population is about 80,000, and the capital and largest port and city is St. John’s on Antigua.

 The island of Antigua was explored by Christopher Columbus in 1493.
 The first European that stayed on the island was Spanish and French.
 But they soon decided to leave the island due to the lack of fresh water.
 Then it was colonized by Britain in 1632; and Barbuda island in 1678.